Alera ALEEL42BME10B Elusion Series Review

 The response to the backrest was a bit more split, with half the testers rating it highly and the other half scoring it average or below.
 The Alera's favor fell even more when it came to its armrests, with a majority of our testers giving them uninspiring scores with regards to comfort.

-The backrest on this chair is reasonably high and can be moved up and down to adjust the location of the lumbar support.
+Next, we compared how adjustable each chair's backrest, seat, armrests, and reclining mechanism is.
+We also rated each chair on how easy it is to configure it, so you are seated in a proper ergonomic position.
+Altogether, these tests are responsible for just a bit over a third of the Alera's overall score.
+The backrest is reasonably high and can be moved up and down to adjust the location of the lumbar support.
 However, we weren't terribly impressed with it, as the small protrusion that was purportedly for lumbar support didn't seem to do all that much for many of our testers.

-You can't do much to the seat beside set its height and the reclining tension knob doesn't have the largest response, with even the lowest setting being on the stiffer side.
-We did like that the Alera has tilt limiter to lock you upright.
+The armrests have about half the adjustability of the top models, only allowing you to move them in or out and set the height, not change the depth or angle.
+You can't do much to the seat besides set its height, and the reclining tension knob doesn't have the largest response, with even the lowest setting being on the stiffer side.
+We did like that the Alera has a tilt limiter to lock you upright.
 It's also fairly easy to get this chair set up pursuant to proper ergonomic seating guidelines.

 Ease of Assembly